Florida Music Trip Q&A

 Disney has strict guidelines and we have to follow them or students will not be allowed on stage to perform.

 This really depends on how much you eat at lunch and how much money you want to spend shopping.
-You will be responsible for 5 additional meals.
-Prices are generally higher in Florida than they are in Sheboygan County.
-Estimate $15-$20 for lunches/snacks each day.
+What we can tell you is that participants will be responsible for 1 additional meals at the airport (3/20) and 4 lunches while at Disney World.

 5. What kinds of clothes should we bring?

 You are representing KHS, so always dress nice, but comfortable.
-It is imperative that you plan your clothing for the day, since you may not have the opportunity to return to the hotel during the day.
-The average high temperature is in the mid 70's/low 80’s and the low temperature is in the upper 50’s/low 60’s.
+The average high temperature is generally in the 80’s and the low temperature is in the 70's.
 Comfortable walking shoes, sunscreen and a light jacket are recommended.
 Don’t forget your black/white concert uniform including socks and shoes.
 Don’t forget swimsuits too.

 6. Where are we staying?